MohammedAnasuddin/Anas-WebDev-Mastery/ReactJS/Notes/Effects.md

 The cleanup function should stop or undo whatever the Effect was doing.

+“A cleanup function in `useEffect` is used to clean up or undo side effects created by the effect.”
+“It is executed before the effect runs again and when the component unmounts.”

 ### Effect in Development Mode:

 React intentionally remounts your components in development to find bugs like in the last example. **The right question isn’t “how to run an Effect once”, but “how to fix my Effect so that it works after remounting”.**